chinese listening practice

 HelloChinese is a super popular Chinese learning app for beginning students.

 And it’s popular for a reason!
-It offers tons of great features for students learning Chinese, including speech recognition to practice your pronunciation, handwriting to help you learn characters, videos to help you practice real-life conversations, games for a fun learning break and more.
+It offers tons of great features, including speech recognition to practice your pronunciation, handwriting guides to help you learn characters, videos for practicing real-life conversations, games for fun learning breaks and more.

 Nemo is a Chinese phrasebook that features audio by native speakers.

 Online, you can use Nemo to study 100 common words and phrases.
-Each entry is accompanied by Chinese text, pinyin text, English translation and audio.
+Each entry is accompanied by Chinese, pinyin, English and audio.

-While the website is great, the app is where Nemo truly shines.
 The app features downloaded audio, so you can listen offline, whether you’re on a plane or just don’t have access to Wi-Fi.
-The app also has a speech study that invites you to record yourself speaking to compare your pronunciation to the teacher’s.
+There’s also a speech study that invites you to record yourself speaking to compare your pronunciation to the teacher’s.

 Want to build your Chinese vocabulary quickly?
-50Languages is a great tool that can help beginning learners build a strong vocabulary foundation to build on down the road.
+This is a great tool that can help beginning learners gain a strong vocabulary foundation to build on down the road.

 One of the highlights of 50Languages is that it offers downloadable audio files that you can use on any device.
 This makes it easy to listen to audio every day and go back and re-listen to previous lessons for additional reinforcement.